SPARQL-Anything/sparql.anything/README.md

 In the second case, all RDF files in the folder are loaded in memory before execution.
 -->

-## Query templates and variable bindings
+## Query templates and variable bindings (CLI only)

+The SPARQL Anything CLI supports parametrised queries.
 SPARQL Anything uses the [BASIL convention for variable names in queries](https://github.com/basilapi/basil/wiki/SPARQL-variable-name-convention-for-WEB-API-parameters-mapping).

 The syntax is based on the underscore character: '_', and can be easily learned by examples: